 Did you see her at Google I/O?
 Elizabeth's first trip to the Google conference was in 2009.
-Last year a Code Jam sponsored by Google provided Elizabeth with a free ticket and a stipend to help cover the cost of travel to San Francisco.
+In 2014 a Code Jam sponsored by Google provided Elizabeth with a free ticket and a stipend to help cover the cost of travel to San Francisco.
 This year Miss Mezias will attend with other organizers of the Boston Google Developer Group (GDG).
 All of this travel (and other events too) is a great way to keep up with the latest in mobile technology and to enjoy opportunities for experiential learning of the same.
 Elizabeth is a frequent player in the technology meetup scene.
 She is hoping to attend Google I/O again this year.

 Elizabeth is still talking about her trip to San Francisco in February 2015.
 The year's first big tech event was the Yahoo Mobile Developer Conference.
 As an outspoken leader driving mobile technologies forward, Marissa Mayer delivered a keynote speech at this invitation-only, sold-out event.
 There was a dramatic fire-drill after lunch; a bit of unexpected drama that sent everyone outside for a short break in the bright noon sun.
 Highlights of the featured Yahoo Mobile Developer Suite include native ads, Flurry Pulse, BrightRoll video and major improvements to the analytics portal user experience.
 It's nice to have a single developer kit include so many features - ads, comScore reporting and analytics all in one.
 The Google Developer Group Organizer Summit at Google Headquarters in Mountain View followed as another valuable part of this trip to Silicon Valley.